Your Business Rates Bill Explained

 Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA).
 The VOA is an agency of Her Majesty's Revenue and Customs.
 They compile and maintain a full list of all rateable values, available at the Gov.UK Valuation Office Agency website.
 The rateable value of your property is shown on the front of your bill.
 This broadly represents the yearly rent the property could have been let for on the open market on a particular date specified in legislation.
 For the current rating list, this date was set as 1 April 2015.

 The VOA may alter the valuation if circumstances change.
 The ratepayer (and certain others who have an interest in the property) can also check and challenge the valuation shown in the list if they believe it is wrong.

 Further information about the grounds on which challenges may be made and the process for doing so can be obtained by contacting the VOA, or by consulting the VOA website.

 Depending on individual circumstances, a ratepayer may be eligible for a rate relief (i.e. a reduction in their business rates bill).
 There are a range of available reliefs.
-Further details are provided below and at Gov.UK, at the website of your local authority which is normally shown on your rates bill, or by contacting your local authority.
+Further details are provided below and at the Gov.UK website, at the website of your local authority which is normally shown on your rates bill, or by contacting your local authority.

 Some of the permanent reliefs are set out below but temporary reliefs are often introduced by the Government at Budgets.
-Further detail on current temporary reliefs is available at www.gov.uk/apply-for-business-rate-relief.
+Further detail on current temporary reliefs is available at Gov.UK - Apply for Business Rate Relief.
 You should contact your local authority for details on the latest availability of business rates reliefs and advice on whether you may qualify.